aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO (Must haves)

-* The Aws::Resource classes are currently documented (doh!)
-  Given we are removing the generic Collection and Batch classes, these may need to stick around with a backwards compatabiltiy shim. :(

 * add #first method to collection classes.

 * Decide how to deal with cross-service dependencies.
 Known deps: